Jeanvit/simpleWMouse/README.md

 ## Using Dynamic (MinGW)
+- Build the dynamic library

-- After the compiling, move `/include/` and `/shared/` to your new project folder `Right Click > Properties > C/C++ Build > Settings > GCC C++ Compiler > Includes` and then add your `/include/` folder to `Include Paths (-l)`
+- Move `/include/` and `/shared/` to your new project folder `Right Click > Properties > C/C++ Build > Settings > GCC C++ Compiler > Includes` and then add your `/include/` folder to `Include Paths (-l)`
 - Then go to `MinGW C++ Linker > Libraries`
 - Chose `shared` folder on `Library search path (-l)`